semgrep/semgrep-docs/docs/semgrep-ci.md

 by [editing the Semgrep App policy](managing-policy.md/#editing-a-policy) used for your scans.

-## Get notified about findings instead of blocking builds
+## Getting notifications instead of blocking builds

 Some rules point out hotspots that require careful review but are not certain to be insecure code.
-You might want to disable blocking when scanning with such rules.
+You might want to disable blocking when scanning with such rules, and instead use one of our [CI integrations](integrations.md) to get notifications.

-You can disable blocking
+You can set this up
-and set up Slack or email notifications for specific rules by [changing the actions of the Semgrep App policy](managing-policy.md/#changing-policy-actions) used for your scans.
+by [changing the actions of the Semgrep App policy](managing-policy.md/#changing-policy-actions) used for your scans.